 "That must have been difficult for your mother."

 As he was asking me about my grandmother, I suddenly understood that the poisoner in the early photograph wasn't society killing the artist, it was Mother killing her own mother.
 The thought made my brain shut down.
 Stuff of nightmares.

 "I suppose it was difficult," I said.
 "But I don't think it matters.
 I've always been uncomfortable with critics who delve into the personal lives of artists.
 It doesn't seem important to know this kind of thing.
 The secret underside."
 Listening to myself I grimaced with discomfort.
 What a phoney I was being.
 Or worse, a coward.
 I was deeply curious about people's secrets.
 How did Picasso feel when he introduced his mentally unstable wife to his mistress?
 "If mother had wanted people to know," I went on carefully, "she would have been more explicit.
 What interested her was transcendent meaning."

 "But it would make her more human to know more about the personal.
 Her personality seems so elusive.
 And beautiful as these things are" -- he gestured at the show catalogue -- "there is something missing."

 He had a lovely mouth, I thought looking at him, and maybe he was right.
 Maybe there was a value to revealing some intimate details about Mother's life.
 But do people really want to know about her tantrums?
 Do I really want them to know how petty she could be?
 Well, yes, I think so.
 Let them see a little of what life was like with her.
 Exemplary daughter?
 More like an indentured slave.

-Brenda Webster was born in New York City, educated at Swarthmore College, Columbia University, and University of California, Berkeley, where she earned her Ph.D.
-She is a freelance writer, critic, and translater who splits her time between Berkeley and Rome, and she is the...
+Brenda Webster, author of the forthcoming novel, AFTER AUSCHWITZ: A Love Story (Wings Press, March 3, 2014) was born in New York City, educated at Swarthmore College, Barnard, Columbia University, and University of California, Berkeley, where she earned her Ph.D.
+She is a...